magentabusiness/magentabusiness.github.io/_includes/templates/install/ubuntu-db-hybrid-timescale.md

 {% capture hybrid-timescale-info %}
-ThingsBoard team recommends using Timescale database only for companies that already use TimescaleDB in production.
+IoT Hub team recommends using Timescale database only for companies that already use TimescaleDB in production.
-In this case, ThingsBoard will be storing timeseries data in TimescaleDB Hypertable while continue to use PostgreSQL for main entities (devices/assets/dashboards/customers).
+In this case, IoT Hub will be storing timeseries data in TimescaleDB Hypertable while continue to use PostgreSQL for main entities (devices/assets/dashboards/customers).
 {% endcapture %}
 {% include templates/info-banner.md content=hybrid-timescale-info %}